Most Haunted Places in Alberta, Canada

 They told the other people they came with the next morning, and they told her about the bellboy who haunted there.
 She says she didn’t see his face but believed his suit was blue, although it might have been too dark to see.
 The bellboy suits are now green.
 Does anybody know what color the suits were before, like around the 1970s?

-Having visited the Banff Springs numerous times (since I live in Edmonton and that’s a usual vacation spot here), I don’t know what colour the bellboy suits were, but I do know several stories about the hotel.
+Having visited the Banff Springs numerous times (since I live in Edmonton and that’s a usual vacation spot here), I don’t know what color the bellboy suits were, but I do know several stories about the hotel.

 The bellboy is one of the most famous ghosts within the hotel, also near the grand staircase, you can sometimes catch a bride sitting on the step, waiting her groom who died on his way to the hotel for their wedding.
 She’s generally weeping.
 There’s a painted-over door on one of the floors (can’t remember which right now) that NONE of the staff are allowed to speak about.
 It’s believed a man murdered his wife and two young children in that room, so they sealed it off.
 Banff Springs is a hot spot for paranormal activity.